Building a remote workplace culture

 While many companies think the ideal work culture is about having ping-pong tables, PlayStation 4, or happy hours, the real work culture is much more profound.
-Building a team culture requires much more than building shared experiences, and it requires a more in-depth effort.
-Although ping-pong tables are quite beneficial for a positive workplace, building a real work culture provides more benefits to the companies and the professionals.
+Building a remote workplace culture requires much more than building shared experiences, and it requires a more in-depth effort.
+Although ping-pong tables are quite beneficial for a positive workplace, building a real work culture provides more benefits to companies and professionals.

 Gallup defines work culture broadly: “The way work gets done around here.”
-After the pandemic definition should be rewritten like this: “The way work gets done from home.”
+After the pandemic definition should be rewritten like this: “The way work gets done from anywhere.”

 Traditionally, most companies secure their employee’s physical well-being by switching to a remote-working model when it is feasible.
-However, most of the companies don’t have time to focus on their employee’s mental well-being yet.
-It is crucial for employees to feel appreciated and feel like they are part of the remote work culture.
+However, most companies don’t have time to focus on their employee’s mental well-being yet.
+It is crucial for employees to feel appreciated and feel like they are part of the remote workplace culture.

-Work culture is slow to change, and if you had a healthy culture before the pandemic, you would most likely have less trouble adopting the changes because of the COVID-19.
-Yes, the expectations will shift both from the company and the employees.
-The key to satisfying new expectations is to communicate to create your community.
+The key to satisfying new expectations within a remote workplace culture context is to communicate to create your community.
 Encourage secure connections between employees and your company.
 Communicate frequently to understand their needs and troubles.

 It is all about communication.
 To hold people accountable, be open about your company’s values, and creating connections built on transparent information will get your work culture through upcoming years.

-The importance of management styles is growing.
-To improve remote work culture, leaders must be more transparent and inspiring when communicating.
-Ideal leaders should support remote team collaboration.
+The importance of healthy management styles is undeniable for a strong remote culture.
+To improve remote workplace culture, leaders must be more transparent and inspiring when communicating.
+Ideal leaders should support team collaboration by improving remote communication.
 It’s easier for leaders to articulate shared goals and to create a sense of community when people work in an office environment.
 Or it is easier to spot the changes in the performance of employees.
 How to build a strong team at work when everybody is at home?

 According to Tracy Brower, “What’s new is leaders have become even more critical in shaping employee perception and engagement.
 Leaders matter to work culture because people tend to focus on leaders and draw conclusions about company culture based on their position and their choices.
 When companies recognize or promote leaders, they are endorsing that leader’s behaviors, values, and approaches—for better or worse.”

-Hiring during a pandemic is a significant challenge for a lot of HR teams.
+Remote hiring is a significant challenge for HR teams who are new to the concept.
 Since you lose most of the benefits of face to face communication while talking on screens, it is essential to understand what to do when hiring.
 Before asking “what you can bring to the team,” it is crucial to set new standards during the recruitment process.

-In the new normal, hiring based on company values and work culture has gained more importance.
+In the new normal, hiring based on company values and fit to the remote workplace culture has gained more importance.
 Before publishing a job advert, companies and HR teams should focus more on telling what their work culture requires and who makes a better teammate for their company.